bioliyezhang/SFAE/README.md

 # SFAE
-A tool to estimate subcellular fractionation abundance proportions with subcellular RNA-seq data
+A tool to  estimate relative RNA abundances of different subcellular fractionations.